Module 9 : EEG#

 9.1 Introduction#

 EEG is a non-invasive medical test that records the electrical activity of the brain using small electrodes placed on the scalp.
-It helps detect abnormal brain wave patterns and is commonly used to diagnose epilepsy, sleep disorders, brain injury and to study psychiatric conditions such as bipolar disorder and schizophrenia.
+It helps detect abnormal brain wave patterns and is commonly used to diagnose epilepsy, sleep disorders, brain injuries and for studying psychiatric conditions such as bipolar disorder and schizophrenia.

 9.2 Basic principle#

-EEG measures the tiny electrical voltages (in microvolts) generated on the scalp when large groups of brain neurons fire together synchronously.
-It mainly records the summed postsynaptic potentials from cortical pyramidal neurons, which get amplified and displayed as brain waves over time.
+EEG measures the tiny electrical voltages (in microvolts) generated on the scalp when large groups of brain neurons fire synchronously.
+It mainly records the summed inhibitory and excitatory postsynaptic potentials from cortical pyramidal neurons, which get amplified and displayed as brain waves over time.

 9.3 How it works#